The user writes in a comment on an engineer blog:

 Do (electronic) engineers also need to be able to write well in Italian or is it enough that they know how to 'count'?
 Let's start with a comment left on a blog article, with rather harsh tones and full of reproach for all young engineers who, according to the author, would not make appropriate use of the Italian language.
 Inevitably, a real discussion has arisen about the skills of those who, as a profession, design and elaborate, but speak little.
 So, do engineers need to speak and write well in Italian?

-The response of the site administrator was not long in coming:
+The response from the site administrator was not long in coming:

 I am embarrassed for you, dear colleague.
-Already at the first quick reading of this text, a use of the Italian language that is anything but adequate to your level of studies and numerous typos (reread, before publishing!)
+Already at the first quick reading of this text, a use of the Italian language that is far from adequate to your level of studies and numerous typos (reread, before publishing!)
 Emerge.
-I am certainly an engineer older than you, who did not dream of ungrammaticals and syntactic infringements so evident even during elementary school.
-Read some books and study grammar again.
+I am certainly an engineer older than you, who did not dream of ungramming and syntactic infringements so evident even during elementary school.
+Read a few books and study grammar again.
 Articles like this only further discredit the already reviled reputation of the modern engineer.